jcolag/entropy-arbitrage/2022-09-22-coming-age.md

 Surely, this sudden and arbitrary change of heart won't come back to haunt us in five episodes.

-Regardless, since I started this episode's discussion by talking about a sea change, I want to end it underscoring that possibility:  Since at least [*Code of Honor*]({% post_url 2022-06-09-code-honor %}), I've wondered if the writers meant this show as a satire---that the episodes exaggerate societal problems in the United States in the 1980s to draw attention to the issues---or if we should think of it as an *artifact* of the 1980s United States, seriously worried about the same fears as the so-called [Moral Majority](https://en.wikipedia.org/wiki/Moral_Majority).
+Regardless, since I started this episode's discussion by talking about a sea change, I want to end it underscoring that possibility:  Since at least [*Code of Honor*]({% post_url 2022-06-09-code-honor %}), I've wondered if the writers meant this show as a satire---that the episodes exaggerate societal problems in the United States in the 1980s to draw attention to the issues---or if we should think of it as an *artifact* of the 1980s United States, seriously worried about the same fears as the so-called {% wiki Moral_Majority|Moral Majority|en %}.
 Unfortunately, prior episodes have had either such sloppy writing or such subtle writing that I've had no idea which way to "properly" look at this.

 However, this episode shows us the harm done by a conservative culture, shows a pervasive culture of officers and prospective officers believing that rules don't apply to them, forcing children to prove their value, and warnings of some subversive force in the Federation.
 Maybe they thought of this as an episodic show, and only brought up the prior episodes in hopes of getting people to re-watch the show between seasons.
 But maybe, they've used this as a signal to the audience that maybe we *shouldn't* take everything that Picard says about humanity and the Federation at face value, or assume that he always has the best intentions.

  > **PICARD**: Set course to Algeron IV, Mister Crusher.

-This seems like another of the show's infamous "typo stars," because while I can't find any prior reference to "Algeron," many people have had the name [Algernon](https://en.wikipedia.org/wiki/Algernon_%28name%29), including a couple particularly relevant to science fiction fans.
+This seems like another of the show's infamous "typo stars," because while I can't find any prior reference to "Algeron," many people have had the name {% wiki Algernon_%28name%29|Algernon|en %}, including a couple particularly relevant to science fiction fans.

 ## Conclusions